The Average Cost is the Total Cost divided by the rate of output.

 if the price patients pay is $4200?

-I'm deliberately switching back and forth between marginal cost and average cost, to better bring out the distinction between them.
+I am deliberately switching back and forth between marginal cost and average cost, to better bring out what each is good for.

 The cost table again: